Entrance Requirements

 Wheaton College selects candidates for admission from applicants who evidence a vital Christian experience, high academic ability, moral character, personal integrity, concern for others, and the desire to pursue a liberal arts education as defined in the aims and objectives of the College.

-The College seeks to enroll, from its many applicants, a well-rounded first-year class—a class composed of 615 dynamic individuals with a wide variety of attributes, accomplishments, backgrounds, and interests.
+The College seeks to enroll, from its many applicants, a well-rounded first-year class of dynamic individuals with a wide variety of attributes, accomplishments, backgrounds, and interests.

 Secondary School Record

-Wheaton College requires a certificate of graduation from a school providing secondary education or the recognized equivalent of such a certificate (GED) for admission as a degree seeking student.
-We allow an exception for students who have completed a secondary school education in a home school setting that is treated as a home school or private school under State law.
+Wheaton College requires an official transcript from a school providing secondary education or the recognized equivalent of such a certificate (GED) for admission as a degree seeking student.
+This includes students who have completed a secondary school education in a home school setting that is treated as a home school or private school under State law.

 Therefore, students who do not have a high school diploma or a recognized equivalent (e.g. GED), or do not meet the home school requirements, and who first enroll in a program of study on or after July 1, 2012, will not be eligible to receive Title IV student aid.
 "Ability to benefit" (ATB) alternatives to a high school diploma or its equivalent are no longer accepted.

-A student’s final high school transcript including all completed high school coursework and date of graduation serves as proof of a high school diploma.
-With the exception of homeschools, final high school transcripts must be signed and sent directly from the high school in a sealed envelope or through an approved electronic transcript transfer.
+A student’s final high school transcript including all completed high school coursework and exact date of graduation serves as proof of a high school diploma.
+Official final high school transcripts must be signed and sent directly from the high school (or homeschool official) through an approved electronic transcript service or mailed in a sealed envelope.
 If we are unable to validate a student’s high school diploma, the student will not be eligible for federal financial aid.
 There is no appeal process should this situation occur.

 Applicants should have followed a challenging college preparatory curriculum and meet the unit requirements listed below.